 The physician training program and the use of VAUS to support shared decision-making are the strengths of the study.
 They were designed for decision-making with older men with LUTS/BPH and targeted those with lower literacy.
 The high participation rate among the primary care physicians reflected their recognition of the relevance of shared decision-making in clinical practice.
 Despite convenience sampling, the ethnic distribution of men in this study population is correlated with that of the local Asian male population.
 Men were randomized with concealed and computer-generated allocation and outcome assessment was blinded to prevent bias.

 This trial had some important limitations.
 The generalizability of the findings is limited because men were not randomly selected.
 Response bias remains possible as men might feel obliged to give socially acceptable answers in the questionnaires, even though they were accorded autonomy by the research assistant.
 Cross-contamination may have occurred because trained physicians could influence untrained colleagues.
-The sample size was insufficient to detect a difference in the effectiveness in the intervention.
+The sample size was insufficient to detect a difference in the effectiveness of the intervention.
 Finally, participants were not involved in developing this study protocol.
 With the recently formed SingHealth Polyclinics patient advocacy support group for research, men from the community will be involved in the design of the future trial.

 Future implications